gilphilbert/falk/hypnic/README.md

 ### Hardware
 If you're interested, these are the main devices on the board:
-* ATTiny 44 microcontroller (provides logic)
+* ATtiny44 microcontroller.
+The ATtiny44 is actually overkill, the code only consumes around 10% of it's flash and ~3% of it's RAM, but there's plenty of space for DIY'ers
-* A pair of medium sized supercapacitors for power reserve
+* A pair of medium sized (30-35F) supercapacitors for power reserve
-* A 5V boost module (to guarantee 5V output to the SBC)
+* A 5V boost module (to guarantee 5V output to the SBC as the supercapacitors drain)
 * Some discreet components